bcrowell/dorcas/README.md

 * image - Name of a PNG file containing the text that we want to do OCR on.
-As a convenience feature, if this is specified in the form "foo.pdf[37]", then page q37 of the pdf file will be rendered at 500 dpi, converted to grayscale, saved in the current working directory as foo_037.png, and used as the input.
+As a convenience feature, if this is specified in the form "foo.pdf[37]", then page q37 of the pdf file will be rendered at 500 dpi, converted to grayscale, saved in the cache directory as foo_037.png, and used as the input.
+The output of the OCR will be written to 037.txt.
+          A page range can also be specified, e.g., "foo.pdf[51-100]".
+          Ignore imagemagick's erroneous warning "RGB color space not permitted."
 (This feature requires imagemagick and qpdf.)

 * set - Name of a directory or .set file containing output from a previous run.
 When running with the seed verb, this parameter is optional.
 If it is supplied, then preexisting templates are copied over at the start.
 Default: null.